Turkey: Official and Widely Spoken Languages

 International Perspectives and Criticisms

 International bodies have criticized these policies for violating linguistic rights.
 The U.N.
-Declaration emphasizes the right of minorities to learn and use their mother tongue without discrimination15.
+Declaration emphasizes the right of minorities to learn and use their mother tongue without discrimination.
 Efforts to influence reforms have gained momentum, but progress remains slow.

-For instance, bilingual education programs have been suggested as a solution for Syrian refugee children, many of whom lack access to schooling due to language barriers16.
+For instance, bilingual education programs have been suggested as a solution for Syrian refugee children, many of whom lack access to schooling due to language barriers.
 Such initiatives could pave the way for broader policy changes.

 “Language is not just a means of communication; it is a cornerstone of identity and culture.”